tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 are 'co-tenant" of the same multiplexed server.

-The HTTP fronting solution can be deployed without modification to the TLS protocol, and does not require using and specific version of TLS.
+The HTTP fronting solution can be deployed without modification to the TLS protocol, and does not require using any specific version of TLS.
 There are however a few issues regarding discovery, client implementations, trust, and
 applicability: